BunnyNLP/GAP/README.md

 This repository is used in our paper:

-《Context-aware Genitive Prompt-tuning Method for Relation Extraction》
+《GAP: A novel Generative context-Aware Prompt-tuning method for Relation Extraction》

 Zhenbin Chen, Zhixin Li, Ying Huang, Zhenjun Tang.
 Proceedings of ICASSP 2024